larottao/LaRottaO.CarSimDashboard/README.md

 2024-12-02

-- Added a digital version of the gauges (WIP) that can be projected on an auxiliary screen, in case the user doesn't want / have a physical dashboard
+- Added a digital version of the gauges (WIP) that can be projected on an auxiliary screen, in case the user doesn't want / have a physical dashboard.
+It's pending to reuse the same logic to animate the fuel and temp needles.

 2024-11-14 Changelog